CorrDyn/treatment-dev-agents/README.md

 # Development tools & agents

 This repo contains [Skaffold][skaffold] and [Kustomize][kustomize] configurations to be used in local development environments.
-The following are currenty supported:
+The following are currently supported:

 * Google Cloud Spanner local emulator
 * Redis

 ## Using the agent configurations

+Clone the `dev-agents` repository in the directory just above your application configuration, so from within your application directory it's reachable with `ls ../dev-agents`.

 ### Adding Google Cloud Spanner emulator deployment to your project